fdewes/tinytrip/README.md

 # tinytrip

-easy to use minimalist web scraper
+tinytrip is easy to use, easy to understand text webscraper for downloading single web pages